 What’s historically made this kind of analysis so difficult for FIs is the time, effort, and cost to combine all their internal data sources for meaningful analysis and insight.
 A typical regional bank, for example, will have somewhere between 15 and 25 separate sources of data.
 The big problem has been bringing those together to get a complete view of the customer.
 Simply getting clean data in a single location to do analytics took weeks, or even months.
 If you wanted to integrate critical outside data sources, the problem gets even bigger.
 That’s changing because finally we have technology that simplifies the process of bringing all the data together, including transaction level data.

-Data everyone wants
+Financial services data everyone wants

 In financial services, transaction level data is what everyone wants.
 In all the years I’ve been helping FIs with analytics, reporting, and dashboards, one guarantee is that someone is going to look at your analysis and say, “I need to see the individual transactions that make up that number.”
 And in almost all cases, getting to that level of detail is really hard or time consuming.